yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2021/index.md

-If the user tries FSR while downsampling, they ***will be reducing image quality*** and will end up only seeing the sharpening aspect of the filter, negating any advantage of increasing the rendering resolution while getting the full performance cost of it.
+If the user tries FSR while downsampling, they ***will be reducing image quality*** and will end up only seeing the sharpening aspect of the filter, negating any advantage of increasing the rendering resolution while incurring the full performance cost of it.

 {{< single-title-imgs-compare
 	"The Legend of Zelda: Link's Awakening (2X Bilinear Vs. 2X FSR on a 1080p display)"